 We spoke with Kana Hatakeyama, writer/director (and actress and producer, too!) of OKAASAN (MOM), playing in the shorts program "Everything Is Gonna Be Alright" on Sun, June 24 at 9am.
 Read more with Kana and catch the film this weekend!

-NFF: Shooting in and around water is notoriously challenging.
-Can you talk a little about that process making this film?
+NFF: Can you talk a little about your inspiration for the film?

 KANA: I had been working on writing several different projects, but this is the one that I ended up finishing first.
 It wasn't a conscious choice, but I think it did come out first because it was important to me.
 That being said, the film was shot in my native Japan, and it had been a goal of mine as an artist to capture what my beloved homeland has meant and felt like for me over the years--a bit different in perspective from the representation of Japan in film I'd been exposed to growing up in the U.S., which generally seems to focus more on the exotic aspects of the country and culture.
 I wanted to portray a mother-daughter story set in an area of Japan that I personally love, a distinct Japanese space where bits of the urban and the mythical nature co-exist.
 Also, as a Japanese woman and an Asian-American woman, I wanted to tell a story with two female Japanese, Asian protagonists who are fully human, complex, and do not play into any sort of stereotypes.